About material costs

 Materials in Craftybase can be tracked to 5 decimal places (i.e. 0.99999).

-Whenever you add a new Expense for a Material, you can enter in the total price you paid for the group of items and Craftybase will calculate the individual unit price for you.
-This is really handy for purchases like buttons or beads, where there are hundreds or thousands of individual parts per package.
+Whenever you add a new Purchase for a Material, you can enter the total price you paid for the group of items, and Craftybase will calculate the individual unit price for you.
+This is handy for purchases like buttons or beads, with hundreds or thousands of individual parts per package.

 Changing a material's unit cost

-If you have set your material's unit cost on the Add Material form, this information is saved as the material's Starting Adjustment, along with the quantity entered in the same section.
+Suppose you have set your material's unit cost on the Add Material form.
+In that case, this information is saved as the material's Starting Adjustment, along with the quantity entered in the same section.

 To change this unit cost, you'll want to edit your Starting Adjustment by following the instructions in this help article: How do I edit a Material Inventory Adjustment?

-If you have entered an incorrect unit cost via a Material Expense, you'll need to locate and edit the expense (How do I edit an Expense?).
+If you have entered an incorrect unit cost via a Material Purchase, you'll need to locate and edit the purchase (How do I edit a Purchase?).
 Once you have made the changes, your material's unit cost will be automatically updated for you.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.